kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. I, aVL, V4–V6
 	E. V1–V6

-#### Answer: B: II, III, aVF
+#### Answer: B: II, III, aVF - ?

 ### Q2.86
 Potassium affects the way the cell membranes work and governs the action of the heart and the pathways between brain and muscles.
-Which of the following statements about potassium metabolism is true?
+Which of the following statements about _potassium metabolism_ is true?

-	A. 98% of potassium is extracellular
+	A. 98% of potassium is extracellular - F
 	B. Total body potassium stores are approximately 100mmol/kg (7000mmol in a 70kg person)
-	C. The liver determines potassium homeostasis
+	C. The liver determines potassium homeostasis - F
-	D. Early changes of hyperkalaemia include inverted T waves and a prolonged Q–T interval
+	D. Early changes of hyPERkalaemia include inverted T waves and a prolonged Q–T interval - F
-	E. Acidosis results in hyperkalaemia
+	E. Acidosis results in hyPERkalaemia

-#### Answer: ?
+#### Answer: E. Acidosis results in hyPERkalaemia - ?

 ### Q2.87
 A phospholipase is an enzyme that converts phospholipids into fatty acids and other lipophilic substances.
 There are 4 major classes, termed A, B, c and D. Phospholipase c acts as a secondary messenger.

-Which of the following statements about phospholipase c is true?
+Which of the following statements about _phospholipase c_ is true?

 	A. It frees a fatty acid bound in an ester linkage to carbon-2 of glycerol
 	B. Its activity is stimulated by hormone–receptor interactions coupled to a Gp protein